I Would Rather Walk With You Participants

 Drink up your liquor and turn the bowl over.

-A Sailor from Dover
+A Sailor From Dover

 This song was first collected by Cecil Sharp in Muchelney Ham, Somerset, in 1904.
 It likely is considerably older, as folk songs take decades to travel further afield.
 This version was recorded in 1911 in Minehead, Devon by a B. Slade, as performed by a Captain Lewis.